-On November 26, 2019, Communities@Work launched the inaugural Youth Advisory Board (YAB), facilitated by Ross McKay, Enterprise Development Manager, and Lee Maiden, Chief Executive Officer.
+On November 26, 2019, Communities@Work launched the inaugural Youth Advisory Board (YAB), facilitated by Andrew Chenery, Chief Executive Operations and Finance Officer and Lee Maiden, Chief Executive Officer.

 The initiative is significant as part of a greater strategic focus on innovation and community engagement for Communities@Work.
 It is not only important for ongoing and continuous improvement, but is key to our workforce strategy to maintain long-term success and drive positive organisational change to create positive social impact in the community – one among the many initiatives in our Strategic Plan 2019-2022.